natia02/TbcDjango/README.md

     ```bash
     python manage.py runserver
     ```
-The application should now be accessible at `http://127.0.0.1:8000/` this is main page
+The application should now be accessible at `http://127.0.0.1:8000/` this is the main page

-from the page `http://127.0.0.1.8000/admin` you can log in as a superuser and add new books or delete existing ones.
+From the page `http://127.0.0.1.8000/admin` you can log in as a superuser and add new books, authors, or categories, or delete existing ones.

 ## Additional Information

-- Implemented a `Book` model with its corresponding fields.
+- Implemented models for `Book`, `Author`, and `Category` with their corresponding fields.
-- Added views for the `Book` model.
+- Added views for the `Book`, `Author`, and `Category` models.
 - Added views to `urls.py`.
-- Implemented three views:
+- Implemented views for:
+  - **Books:**
-  - **index:** This view renders the `index.html` template, which is the main page of the application.
-It contains a link that directs the user to the book list page.
+    - **book_list:** This view renders the book list page, displaying a paginated list of books.
-  - **get_books:** This view handles the book list page.
-It uses the Django Paginator to display 3 books per page.
-The user can navigate through the pages using the "Previous" and "Next" links.
-The `book_list.html` template is used to render the book list.
-  - **get_book:** This view handles the book detail page.
-It retrieves the details of a specific book by its ID and renders the `book_detail.html` template with the book information.
+    - **book_detail:** This view handles the book detail page, showing detailed information about a specific book.
-- The `book_detail.html` template displays the title, author, category, price, and page count of the book.
-- The `book_list.html` template displays a list of books, with each book title linked to its detail page.
-- The `index.html` template is the main page of the application, which contains a link to the book list page.
+  - **Authors:**
+    - **author_list:** This view renders the author list page, displaying a paginated list of authors.
+    - **author_detail:** This view handles the author detail page, showing detailed information about a specific author.
+  - **Categories:**
+    - **category_list:** This view renders the category list page, displaying a paginated list of categories.
+    - **category_detail:** This view handles the category detail page, showing detailed information about a specific category.

+- The templates and static files for authors and categories have been added in the respective folders.
+- Updated admin panel to register models for authors and categories.

 ## Usage